CamiloGTR/awesome-software-for-students/README.md

 ## Photos & Images
 * [GIMP](https://www.gimp.org/): GIMP is a cross-platform image editor available for GNU/Linux, OS X, Windows and more operating systems
 * [ShareX](https://getsharex.com/): ShareX is a free and open-source screenshot and screencast utility for Microsoft Windows
-* [Greenshot](http://getgreenshot.org/): A tool for making screenshots you can get on your Windows PC
+* [Greenshot](http://getgreenshot.org/): A tool for making screenshots you can get on your Windows PC.
+* Inkscape - Professional vector graphics editor for all platforms.
+(GNU GPL)
+* Krita - Painting program made by artists.
+(GNU GPLv3)
+* Pinta - Gtk# clone of Paint.NET.
+(MIT)
+* Piskel - Online sprite editor.
+(Apache License 2.0)

 ## Audio & Composition
 * [Audacity](https://www.audacityteam.org/): Audacity is an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems